feiyuxiaoThu/ChengduImpression/docs/README.md

 ### Let's take a look at housing.

 The following figure exhibits the general house sales data in Chengdu.
+Chengdu's house price has been drastically increasing since 2017.

 ```chart
 option = {